LanceEvangelista/ENG2112PA4/README.md

 ```

 First, the program groups the data `df.groupby("Parameter")` then takes the mean of the numerical data within the group using `.mean()`

+### Creating Plots and Graphs
+To create a plot, we first use:

+`plt.figure(figsize=(x,y))`

+Each time this syntax is called, a new plot is created, which allows the program to handle multiple plots.

+`plt.bar(xaxis, yaxis)`

+This tells the program to create a bar graph with the specific variables` data as the x and y axes

 ### To graph by Hometown: